ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When custom CBOR is used, the request payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.

-When CoRAL is used, each element of the request payload corresponds to an entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter (see below).
+When CoRAL is used, each link element of the request payload corresponds to an entry specified in {{config-repr}}, with the exception of the 'app_groups' status parameter (see below).

 In particular: